Table of Contents

 - Fashion photography

-- Something funky, like a blog on taking the best food photos
+- Taking the best food photos

 In other words, write about what you love or know very well.
 The best part?
 You can earn money while photo blogging.

 Ways to earn as a photoblogger: